Abstract:

 −1 ASA, 0.20 μmol·L

-−1 HBR), and their combinations (SA+HBR, ASA+HBR) were applied to leaves from the late booting stage to the flowering stage, with clean water as a control (CK).
-Compared with the CK treatment, rice plants treated with SA, ASA, HBR, SA+HBR, and ASA+HBR had a higher soluble sugar content, soluble protein content, proline content, Relative chlorophyll content (SPAD value), superoxide dismutase enzyme activity, peroxidase enzyme activity, and catalase enzyme activity but a lower malonaldehyde content in flag leaves.
-SA, ASA, HBR, SA+HBR, and ASA+HBR increased the number of differentiated spikelets per panicle, but decreased the degenerated spikelet percentage under high temperature.
-Compared with the CK treatment, the SA, ASA, HBR, SA+HBR, and ASA+HBR treatments increased the number of grains per panicle, seed-set rate, and yield under high temperature conditions.
-Moreover, the number of grains per panicle and actual yield increased on average by 5.01% and 5.69%, with the SA treatment; by 4.40% and 4.00%, with the ASA treatment; by 5.94% and 7.95%, with the HBR treatment; by 8.15% and 12.30%, with the SA+HBR treatment; and by 6.73% and 10.3%, with the ASA+HBR treatment, respectively.
-Interestingly, the ranking of the five treatments was as follows: SA+HBR > ASA+HBR > HBR > SA > ASA > CK.
-Compared with those sown on April 25 and May 5, plants sown on May 15 and May 25 had suitable temperature conditions, a higher accumulated temperature with average daily temperature ≥ 10 ℃ (by 2.07%), fewer days during which average temperature was ≥ 30 ℃ (average decrease of 4.00 days), and fewer days during which the maximum temperature was ≥ 35 ℃ (average decrease of 1.38 days) from the late-booting stage to the he mature stage.
-The number of grains per panicle and grain yield under the last two sowing dates (May 15 and May 25) was higher than that under the first two sowing dates (April 25 and May 5), with average increases of 9.13% and 7.98%.
-Therefore, the application of SA, ASA, HBR, SA+HBR, ASA+HBR and the use of an optimal sowing date (from May 15 to May 25) increased the single-season rice yield under high temperature condition.
+P<0.05) under high temperature conditions, and increased the seed-set rate.
+Moreover, compared with the CK treatment, the number of grains per panicle and actual yield increased on average by 5.01% and 5.69% under the SA treatment, by 4.40% and 4.00% under the ASA treatment, by 5.94% and 7.95% under the HBR treatment, by 8.15% and 12.30% under the SA+HBR treatment, and by 6.73% and 10.3% under the ASA+HBR treatment, respectively.
+Interestingly, the ranking of comprehensive evaluations of rice physiological indicators of the five treatments was as follows: SA+HBR > ASA+HBR > HBR > SA > ASA > CK.
+Compared with plants sown on April 25 and May 5, plants sown on May 15 and May 25 had suitable temperature conditions, such as a higher accumulated temperature with average daily temperature ≥ 10 ℃.
+In addition, the late sowing reduced average daily temperature, number of days during which daily average temperature was ≥ 30 ℃, and number of days during which daily maximum temperature was ≥ 35 ℃ from the late-booting stage to the mature stage.
+Under the CK treatment, the mean values of number of grains per panicle and actual yield under the last two sowing dates (May 15 and May 25) were higher than those under the first two sowing dates (April 25 and May 5), with average increases of 9.13% and 7.98%.
+Therefore, the application of SA, ASA, HBR, SA+HBR, and ASA+HBR, and the use of an optimal sowing date (from May 15 to May 25) increased the single-season rice yield under high temperature conditions.